Bitter Automotive: Bitter Type 3 (1987)

 The Bitter Type 3 was a 2+2 seater convertible introduced in 1988 as the successor to the SC and primarily intended for sale in the United States.

 The technical basis was the Opel Omega A, with a floor pan shortened by 35 mm.
 Bitter designed the body himself; it featured pop-up headlights and the round taillights of the Chevrolet Corvette C4.
 A 3.0-litre six-cylinder from Opel provided motive power, the output of which was specified in a sales brochure as 177 PS.

 A total of five prototypes were made, with bodies built by CECOMP in Italy.
 The original prototype was equipped with the 3.9-liter, Mantzel-developed six-cylinder engine from the Bitter SC.
 The next four cars were fitted with the Omega's 3.0-liter engine.

 Initially, it was planned to organize sales in the United States through the Isuzu dealer network, with consideration given to marketing the car as an Isuzu.
 The GM plans assumed that 10,000 units would be sold per year.
 At the end of 1988, the first American sales brochures were printed, but before production of the car could start, GM withdrew its plans.
 Nothing came of the Type 3 beyond the five prototypes, two of which still exist today.
 The other three were destroyed in crash tests.

 Bitter Type 3 Sedan (1987)

 Also based on the Opel Omega A, Bitter developed a four-door sedan whose lines essentially corresponded to those of the Type 3 convertible.
 Only a wooden model of the sedan was made.

 Bitter Tasco (1991)

 Bitter Tasco in the Coventry Transport Museum.

-The Tasco was a two-seat, mid-engine, powered Chrysler sports car that Bitter developed with Japanese funding.
-The body was designed by Tom Tjaarda.
+The Tasco was a two-seat, mid-engine, Chrysler powered sports car that Bitter developed with Japanese funding.
+The body was designed by Lawson Swinfield and the team at MGA Developments in Coventry.
 Series production did not materialize; only two copies of the Tasco were made.